Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Results: map level forecasts

 \subsubsection{Power-law synchrotron}

 Forecasts of the synchrotron spectral index $\beta_s$ in the QUIJOTE deep cosmological fields are presented for a power-law synchrotron model in Figure \ref{fig:map_Bs_no_curv_cf}.

 In the deep cosmological fields, WMAP+\textit{Planck} alone provide limited constraints on the synchrotron spectral index, with a mean uncertainty of 0.29, with reliable constraints achieved in just 1.5\% of the pixels.
-Adding MFI improves the recovery moderately, lowering the mean uncertainty to 0.21 and raising the mean $|\beta_s|/\sigma(\beta_s)$ to 15.6, but a significant fraction of the field remains poorly constrained.
-Including MFI2 results in a clear improvement in both uncertainty and SNR, bringing the mean uncertainty down to 0.12 and raising the mean $|\beta_s|/\sigma(\beta_s)$ to 31.2.
+Adding MFI improves the recovery moderately, lowering the mean uncertainty to 0.21, but a significant fraction of the field remains poorly constrained.
+Including MFI2 results in a clear improvement in uncertainty, bringing the mean down to 0.12.

 The histogram of $\sigma(\beta_s)$ (Figure \ref{fig:histogram_sigma_beta_s_cf}) further illustrates this impact: MFI2 shifts the distribution toward lower uncertainties and greatly increases the number of pixels with robust spectral index estimates.
 In contrast to the wide survey, where only $\sim$ 350 of 3560 pixels are meaningfully constrained in these low SNR regions, the deep-field mode of MFI2 provides reliable $\beta_s$ constraints for $\sim$ 3506 pixels.
-The bottom panel of Figure \ref{fig:map_Bs_no_curv_cf} shows maps of $|\beta_s - \mathrm{median}(\beta_s)| / \sigma(\beta_s)$, quantifying the per-pixel significance of spatial deviations from the median.
+The bottom panel of Figure \ref{fig:map_Bs_no_curv_cf} shows maps of $|\beta_s - \bar{\beta_s}| / \sigma(\beta_s)$, quantifying the per-pixel significance of spatial deviations from the median.
 Including MFI and MFI2 progressively reveals more significant variations, with the fraction of pixels exceeding $1\sigma$ increasing from 0\% for WMAP+\textit{Planck} to 5.7\% for WMAP+\textit{Planck}+MFI+MFI2.